 LINUM 3

-- Teaching literature with digital technology (interactive whiteboards, computers, tablets).
+- Teaching literature using digital technology (interactive whiteboards, computers, tablets).

-Building a prototype for educational and digital enhancements for children's literature novels, to support the teaching of literary reading, text comprehension, language mastery, and to facilitate consideration of the reader as a subject. - Create two demonstrations based onthe novels Le mot interdit(J'aime lire Bayard)and Rêves amers(Je bouquine Bayard collection), which include both the literary work, a detailed sequence (proposed by LIRDEF), the possibility of building your own sequence from activity templates and character, event, place, and time sheets, a reader's notebook, and a space to store resources.
+Developing a prototype of educational and digital enhancements for children’s novels to support the teaching of literary reading, text comprehension, and language proficiency, and to facilitate a reader-centered approach. - Create two lesson plans based onthe novels *Le mot interdit*(J’aime lire Bayard)and *Rêves amers*(Je bouquine Bayard series), which include the literary work itself, a detailed lesson plan (provided by LIRDEF), the option to create your own lesson plan using activity templates and character, event, place, and time sheets, a reader’s journal, and a space to store resources.

 The project brings together a consortium comprising:

-– manufacturers and publishers: Bic / Tralalère / Bayard
+– industry partners and publishers: Bic / Tralalère / Bayard

-– Canopé Créteil - Target school audience: Cycle 3 – links between Cycles 2 and 3 (from CE2 to 6th grade).
+– Canopé Créteil - Target student group: Cycle 3 – transition between Cycles 2 and 3 (from 3rd grade to 6th grade).

-- A doctoral contract (3 years) linked to the project.
+- A three-year doctoral contract associated with the project.

 [gdlr_divider type="solid" size="50%"]